 “Fernanda”

 — 60s.
 Owner of “The Wild Horse” hotel.
-A former teacher; has a worldly quality.
+She has a mature, worldly quality.

 — Teen.
-A housekeeper at “The Wild Horse.”
-She’s in her bad attitude phase.
+A maid at “The Wild Horse.”
+More reserved; wants to work in fashion.

 “Vicky”